 - Cover with the top half of the biscuit, and top it with whipped cream and a few more strawberries.

-- Serve immediately or put the cakes in the refrigerator until ready to use.
+- Serve immediately, or put the cakes in the refrigerator until ready to serve.

 - For convenience, use pre-made biscuits from a bakery.

 - Cool biscuits completely before assembling to prevent the whipped cream from melting.